Bile salts are one of the primary components of bile. Bile is a greenish-yellow fluid made by the liver and stored in our gallbladder.

 Another primary function of bile is to remove toxins.
 Toxins are secreted into the bile and eliminated in feces.
 A lack of bile salts can cause a buildup of toxins in our bodies.

-Bile deficiency can also cause a problem with the formation of hormones, as all hormones are made from fats.
+Bile deficiency can also cause a problem with the , as all hormones are made from fats.

 Bile salts are produced by the hepatocyte cells in the liver and are derived from cholesterol.
 When an alkaline substance meets an acid, it causes a neutralizing reaction.
 This reaction produces water and the chemical salts called bile salts.